 Best Settings for Exporting your Files Using Adobe Indesign

-Settings shown in this article are using InDesign CC2023 on Mac OS X Ventura 13.0.1, and we recommend using these settings if you are working with typical colour images.
+We recommend using the below settings if you are working with typical colour images.
 If you are using unusual images or pushing boundaries, we advise you to work with a repro house to establish the most appropriate settings for your work.

 Using the screenshots and instructions shown below, ensure that your file is properly prepared with all fonts & images linked to ensure your InDesign file is ready for export.